-Within the Aliens Office, the Closed Centre section is responsible for all the asylum applications lodged in detention centres and prisons, while the Border Inspection section is responsible for asylum applications lodged at the border.
-The three sections within the Aliens Office (Asylum section, Closed Centres section and Border Inspection section) follow the exact same procedure within Aliens Office general competence, each for their respective 'categories' of asylum seekers.
+Within the Immigration Office, the Closed Centre section is responsible for all the asylum applications lodged in detention centres and prisons, while the Border Inspection section is responsible for asylum applications lodged at the border.
+The three sections within the Immigration Office (Asylum section, Closed Centres section and Border Inspection section) follow the exact same procedure within the Immigration Office's general competence, each for their respective 'categories' of asylum seekers.